doan-duc/Century-clock-verilog/README.md

   * `bcd_0_99.v`: splits value into tens/ones (2 digits).
   * `bcd_to_7seg.v`: maps BCD → 7-segment outputs (a–g).

-> ⚙️ **TODO**: If multiple 7-segment LEDs are used, add a scan/mux driver module and describe it here.

 ## 🗂️ Suggested Project Structure

 ```